marmelab/react-admin/docs/Datagrid.md

 * `resource`: the currently displayed resource (eg `posts`, `comments`, etc.)
 * `filterValues`: the filter values.
 This can be useful if you want to apply your action on all items matching the filter.

-Here is an example of custom bulk action button, which sets the `views` property of all posts to `0` optimistically:
+Here is an example of custom bulk action button, which sets the `views` property of all posts to `0`:

 ```jsx
 // in ./ResetViewsButton.js